ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 11.1.3.3 Define the Corresponding `prefetch` Method

-To engage the DataLoader with a GraphQL field (let's assume the field name is `foo`), define a corresponding `prefetch` method named `preFoo` in the service, where `Foo` represents the Pascal-cased name of the GraphQL field.
+To engage the DataLoader with a GraphQL field (let's assume the field name is `foo`), define a corresponding _prefetch_ method named `preFoo` in the service, where `Foo` represents the Pascal-cased name of the GraphQL field.
 The `preFoo` method can include some or all of the parameters from the GraphQL field and must include the `graphql:Context` parameter.
 Adding the parameters of the GraphQL `foo` field to the `preFoo` method is optional.
 However, if these parameters are added, the GraphQL Engine will make the same parameter values of the GraphQL field available to the `preFoo` method.

 The GraphQL Engine guarantees the execution of the `preFoo` method prior to the `foo` method.
 By default, the GraphQL engine searches for a method named `preFoo` in the service class before executing the `foo` method.
 If the method name is different, the user can override the prefetch method name using the [`prefetchMethodName`](#722-prefetch-method-name-configuration) configuration of the `@graphql:ResourceConfig` annotation.

 The user is responsible for implementing the logic to collect the keys of the data to be loaded into the `DataLoader` in the `preFoo` method.
-The GraphQL Engine guarantees the execution of the `preFoo` method prior to the `foo` method.
 Subsequently, the user can implement the logic to retrieve the data from the `DataLoader` within the `foo` method.

 ###### Example: Defining the Corresponding `prefetch` Method